-When these racing dogs become too old for competitive dog racing, they are abandoned and brought to animal shelters where they live the rest of their lives in loneliness, and oftentimes have their lives ended through euthanization.
+When these racing dogs become too old for competitive dog racing, they are abandoned and brought to animal shelters where they live the rest of their lives in loneliness.
+Oftentimes, they have their lives ended through euthanization.
 In more recent years, greyhound adoption has thankfully become a growing trend within the canine community.
-Now people are beginning to take interest in getting the word out about greyhound adoption and how it can change the life of an innocent abused racing dog for the better.
+Now people are beginning to take interest in getting the word out about greyhound adoption and how it can change the life of an innocent, abused racing dog for the better.

 Are you looking to get a new dog?
 Well, if you are, consider giving a loving and loyal canine your helping hand by adopting a retired racing dog.
 Trust me—you won't regret it.